 Lake Union Seattle

-A large freshwater lake just north of the Seattle city center, Lake Union is a popular destination for outdoor recreation.
+A large freshwater lake just north of the Seattle city center, Lake Union is a popular destination for outdoor recreation and a great place to spend some time on your Weekend in Seattle itinerary.
 There is an abundance of options for getting out on the water – from renting luxury boats to paddling around in kayaks to taking a cruise.

 Visitors looking for a unique Seattle water expedition should look into renting a Hot Tub Boat – where participants…well, it’s self-explanatory.